 Using your blow dryer shrink it snug on the wood round.
 I don't know why I get such a kick out of watching it shrink but I do lol.

-Attach the bow that comes with the clear gift bag onto each lollipop.
-As you can see I made 6 lollipops.
-I would've made more but hubby claims to have run out of plywood, lol.
+Attach the bow that comes with the clear gift bag to each lollipop.
+As you can see, I made six lollipops.
+I would've made more, but hubby claims to have run out of plywood!

-To use them outdoors for your own Candyland Christmas hammer the rebar into the ground and slide your open ended mop handle onto the rebar.
-Cute & sturdy lollipops really add to the look!
+To use them outdoors for your own Candyland Christmas display, hammer the rebar into the ground and slide your open-ended mop handle onto the rebar.